roshan151/KundaliMatch/README.md

 Step 9: Use curl commands to test backend endpoints, some example commands are present in file `/docs/test-commands.txt`.
 Make sure to use `localhost` address.

-Step 10: To stop running container `docker compose down`
+Step 10: To stop all running containers: `docker compose down`

 ### If not using docker compose or building single service container

 1. docker build -t docker-love-bhagya-backend .

-2. docker tag <current-name> <new-name/docker-repo-address>:latest
+2. docker tag <current-name> <docker-repo-address/new-name>:latest

 3. docker run --rm -p 8080:8080 <image-name>:latest